rafalkaron/rafalkaron.github.io/content/resume.md

 #### User interface

-I have been involved in user interface (UI) text reviews.
-The goal of UI text reviews is to make graphical user interfaces (GUIs) leaner, unambiguous, and easier to navigate for the end user.
+I have been involved in user interface text reviews.
+The goal of UI text reviews is to make graphical user interfaces leaner, unambiguous, and easier to navigate for the end user.
+I also helped software development teams with writing log messages.
 I am familiar with **Figma**.

 ### Sales